wys1024/Multi-type-Data-Adaptive-Semantic-Communication/README.md

 ![](img/AF.png)

-An attention fusion (AF) module for neural networks is proposed to dynamically adjust the weight of feature maps in different channels according to the signal-to-noise ratio (snr) to adapt to different channel qualities.
+An attention fusion (AF) module for neural networks is proposed to dynamically adjust the weight of feature maps in different channels according to the SNR to adapt to different channel qualities.

 ## C. Results